Enhance your English teaching career professionally and globally

 You will receive input sessions that cover methodology, classroom management skills, lesson planning, a variety of teaching techniques, young learners, adapting course books, and the teaching of listening, speaking, reading and writing in a communicative context.
 All of the input sessions for this unit will be delivered via a combination of lectures, demonstrations and workshop forms of presentation.
 You will learn to self-evaluate your strengths and weaknesses and how you are developing as a teacher.

 All trainees will teach for 6 observed hours.
 Teaching practice starts during the first week of the course.
 This allows you adequate time to digest the initial input sessions and plan for your first lesson.
 You will be split into teaching groups so that you can assist and support each other with planning, and observe your fellow trainees when they teach.
 You will teach students from beginner to pre-intermediate levels, while being observed by a course tutor.
 After your lesson you will be given feedback and guidance by the tutors.
+Our next round of teaching practice classes runs from the 4th to 16th September 2023.

 This unit aims to teach you how to recognize the relationship between the form and function of grammar.
 For example, the grammatical form of the word table is a noun, while run is a verb, and short is an adjective.
 Form is sometimes called ‘parts of speech’.
 Grammatical function describes how a word works in a sentence.
 For example, the boy kicked the ball.
 The word boy is functioning as the subject of the sentence.
 For second language learners, when grammar is placed in a communicative context, it helps add structure to their thoughts and how best to express them.
 You will also study phonology, and learn techniques to help make students’ pronunciation of words sound more natural.